dz24/dz24-nextjs/src/markdown/blog/language-learning.md

 ## Anki log:

-Whole Anki stat tracker, includes stats from one CN deck that I am also doing.
+The data for this heatmap also includes stats from one CN deck that I am also doing.

 [![ankimap](/images/ankimap.png)](/images/ankimap.png)